Blendify/blender-manual/blender_docs/manual/rigging/armatures/visualization.rst

 X-Ray
-   When enabled, the bones of the armature will always be drawn on top of the solid objects (meshes, surfaces, ...) - i.e. they will always be visible and selectable (this is the same option as the one found in the *Display* panel of the *Object data* context.
+   When enabled, the bones of the armature will always be drawn on top of the solid objects (meshes, surfaces, ...) - i.e. they will always be visible and selectable (this is the same option as the one found in the *Display* panel of the *Object data* tab.
    Very useful when not in *Wireframe* mode.
 Shapes
    When enabled, the default standard bone shape is replaced,